Series 503.2.1AR - Truancy

 1.3.2 Sign District Procedure 503.2.1P, Written Election to Withdraw from School.

 1.4 A child may be excused from attendance for the whole or any part of the time school is in session during any school year for the reasons set forth in Minnesota Statute 120A.22, subd.
-12. A parent or guardian may be required to verify in writing the reason for the child’s absence.
+12 and for a religious observance per Minnesota Statute 120A.35.
+A parent or guardian may be required to verify in writing the reason for the child’s absence.

 2. Excessive Absences -- Vigorous pursuit of excessive excused and unexcused absences shall include one or more of the following: